 Waning Importance and Decommissioning

-As the 19th century drew close, the need for frontier forts like Fort Randall diminished.
-The fort’s importance declined with the frontier considered “closed” and the region more settled.
+The fort’s importance declined as the frontier was considered “closed” and the region became more settled.
 It was officially decommissioned in 1892, marking the end of its active role in frontier history.

 Today’s Tribute to the Past